- TAX INFO

 In general, we mail forms and schedules to you based on the return you filed last year.
 Before filling in your return, look it over to see if you need more forms or schedules.

 If you think you will need any other forms, get them before you start to fill in your return.
-Our Alabama Taxpayer Service Centers (see page 2 of these instructions for addresses) can supply the additional forms you need or you may use the order blank on the next to last page of this instruction booklet.
+Our Alabama Taxpayer Service Centers (see page 2 of these instructions for addresses) can supply the additional forms you need.
 We will send you the forms and schedules requested.
 Also, your local bank, post office, or public library may have some of them.
-The fastest way to obtain forms is to download them from our Web site at http://www.revenue.alabama.gov.
+The fastest way to obtain forms is to download them from our Web site at www.revenue.alabama.gov.

 Sign and date your return.